cannatag/ldap3/docs/manual/source/servers.rst

 * get_info: specifies if the server schema and info must be read (defaults to GET_NO_INFO).
 Possible values are:

-    * GET_NO_INFO: no information is gathered from the server
+    * NONE: no information is gathered from the server

-    * NONE: alias for GET_NO_INFO

-    * GET_DSA_INFO: server information is stored in server.info
+    * DSA: server information is stored in server.info

-    * DSA: alias for GET_DSA_INFO

-    * GET_SCHEMA_INFO: schema information is stored in server.schema
+    * SCHEMA: schema information is stored in server.schema

-    * SCHEMA: alias for GET_SCHEMA_INFO

-    * GET_ALL_INFO: server and schema information are gathered and stored in server.info and server.schema
+    * ALL: server and schema information are gathered and stored in server.info and server.schema

-    * ALL: alias for GET_ALL_INFO

     * OFFLINE_EDIR_8_8_8: pre-built schema and info for NetIQ eDirectory 8.8.8